volodymyrhudyma/blog/content/blog/2020-09-27-default-vs-named-export-what-is-the-difference.md

 // Example: "userFunctions.fetchUsers()"
 ```

+This way of importing creates a **module object** that grabs all exports and makes them available as members of an object **userFunctions**.

 In this chapter, we used named exports - each item in the module has been referred by its name, and this name was used to refer to it on import as well.

 With named exports, there is no limit on the number of exported items from a single file.